Law without law: from observer states to physics via algorithmic information theory: Algorithmic probability

 \emph{{\bf Monotone TM.} We say $T$ outputs/computes a string starting with $x\in\s$ on input $p\in\s$, and write $T(p)=x*$ if $p$ is to the left of the input head when the last bit of $x$ is output ($T$ reads all of $p$ but no more). $T$ may continue operation and need not halt.
 For given $x$, the set of such $p$ forms a prefix code.
 We call such codes $p$ minimal programs.}

-Now we are ready to define the crucial concepts of {\em Kolmogorov complexity} and {\em algorithmic probability}: \sdefinition{Algorithmic probability and complexity}{DefAlgProb}{ Let $T$ be any monotone Turing machine.
+This allows us to define the concepts of {\em Kolmogorov complexity} and {\em algorithmic probability}: \sdefinition{Algorithmic probability and complexity}{DefAlgProb}{ Let $T$ be any monotone Turing machine.
 The \emph{monotone complexity} or {\em (monotone) Kolmogorov complexity} of a string $x\in\s$ with respect to $T$ is given by

 or by $\infty$ if no such program $p$ exists.
 Moreover, define the \emph{algorithmic probability} that $T$ outputs some string that starts with $x\in\s$ by }

 Since the set of programs $p$ such that $T(p)=x*$ is prefix-free, it follows from the Kraft inequality that $\mathbf{M}_T(x)\leq 1$ for all $x$.
 This expression can be interpreted as the probability that $T$ outputs a string that starts with $x$ if the input is chosen by tossing a fair coin.
 In more detail, $\mathbf{M}_T$ is a \emph{semimeasure} in the sense of the following definition: \sdefinition{Measures and semimeasures~\cite{Hutter}}{DefSemimeasures}{\lineclear A function $m:\s\to\R_0^+$ is called a \emph{semimeasure} if $m(\varepsilon)\leq 1$ and $m(x)\geq m(x0)+m(x1)$, and a \emph{probability measure} if equality holds in both cases.